Writer: Anton Chekhov

 Rôle: The Caller

 Broadcast: 10 June 1949 BBCTV

 Synopsis: A London "spiv" enters an outdoor telephone booth.
 He dials a number and asks if there's a message for him.
 As he goes to leave, the phone rings - it is a girl who is trying to find her boyfriend and has the wrong number.
 The spiv is on the run from gangsters and is looking for help.
 He tries various people but they reject him.
 Eventually the gangsters catch up with him.

 Comment: Marius plays the unnamed spiv (The Caller) in this 25 minute short film which also featured Josée Richard and Ivan Craig.

-Trivia: As this was broadcast live, it was likely not telerecorded, so it is believed to be lost.
+Availability: As this was broadcast live, it was likely not telerecorded, so it is believed to be lost.